Using Claude Code and Codex Together: The Multi-Tool Strategy

 2. Add the symlink. ln -s AGENTS.md CLAUDE.md or use a shared PROJECT.md.
 Reduce the “which file does this agent read?” friction immediately.

 3. Try one handoff.
-Next time you have a complex feature, use Claude Code to write the plan, then paste it into Codex.
+Next time a complex feature comes up, use Claude Code to write the plan, then paste it into Codex.
 See how far Codex gets with a good spec.

 4. Add MCP when ready.
 Once handoffs are comfortable, wire up the MCP bridge for tighter integration.

-Sources: Codex CLI docs, Claude Code docs, transcripts: GuTQDXKwdJQ, 3CSi8QAoN-s, 97FYys-kj58.
+Sources: Codex CLI docs, Claude Code docs, transcripts: GuTQDXKwdJQ, 3CSi8QAoN-s, 97FYys-kj58, h-RT03B14SM, 4qIRAtw4Ktg.
+Community data: 500+ Reddit comments across r/codex, r/ClaudeCode, r/ChatGPTCoding.
 See also: Claude Code ↔ Codex Bidirectional MCP for the MCP integration deep-dive.